deparlak/de.htwg.seapal.play/README.md

 - Start your CouchDB
 - Change username and password in ```app.de.htwg.seapal.database.module.SeapalBaseTestModule.java``` to your couchDB admin username and password.
+- Change the password and username in ```setup.DB``` to your couchDB admin username and password.
-- run the setup script ```setupDB.sh``` in the folder ```setupDB```
+- Run the setup script ```setupDB.sh``` in the folder ```setupDB```.
 - Start the Play project with ```play run``` and you are ready to go.

 ###3.
 Server side controll flow

 The server side stuff is stored under the 'app' folder.
 The reachable routes can be found in the 'conf\routes' file.
-The html is stored under 'de.htwg.seapal.play\app\de\htwg\seapal\web\views' where we difide into the homepage files stored in 'pageContent' and the app files stored in 'appContent'.
+The html is stored under 'de.htwg.seapal.play\app\de\htwg\seapal\web\views' where we divide into the homepage files stored in 'pageContent' and the app files stored in 'appContent'.

 ###4.
 Client side controll flow